AleDiazz/Small-Biz-Dashboards/README.md

 # 🚀 BizOps Lite - Small Business Dashboard

-A modern, mobile-first dashboard for Puerto Rico small businesses to track revenue, expenses, and inventory with subscription-based tiers.
+A modern, mobile-first dashboard for small businesses to track revenue, expenses, and inventory with subscription-based tiers.

 ---